GGFirenze/doctorampwebsite/README.md

 ### 5. Heatmaps (Future Enhancement)

-Amplitude's Heatmaps feature is currently in development.
-When available:
+Amplitude's Heatmaps allows you to:

 - **Click Heatmaps**: See where users click most
 - **Scroll Heatmaps**: Understand content engagement